Law enforcement in the United States: State

 Most states operate statewide law enforcement agencies that provide law enforcement duties, including investigations and state patrols.
-They may be called state police or highway patrol (state troopers), and are normally part of the state Department of Public Safety.
+They may be called state police or highway patrol (state troopers), but there is no gendarmerie, and are normally part of the state Department of public safety.
 In addition, the Attorney General's office of each state has its own state bureau of investigation, such as in California with the California Department of Justice.
 The Texas Ranger Division fulfills this role in Texas, although they were founded in the period before Texas became a state.

-Various departments of state governments may have their own enforcement divisions, such as capitol police, campus police, state hospitals, department of corrections, water police, environmental (fish and game/wildlife) conservation officers, or game wardens (with full police powers and statewide jurisdiction).
+Various departments of state governments may have their own enforcement divisions, such as capitol police, campus police, water police, environmental (fish and game/wildlife) conservation officers, or game wardens (with full police powers and statewide jurisdiction).
 For example, in Colorado, the Department of Revenue has its own investigative branch.

 County

 Also known as parishes and boroughs, county law enforcement is provided by sheriffs' departments or offices, constables and county police.